Russian internet group Yandex lifts 2019 revenue forecast, but shares fall

 Abovsky did point to the "very impressive" results of Yandex.Zen, a content feed and blogging platform, with revenues of 7.7 billions roubles in September alone, a 62% increase year-on-year.

 Yandex N.V., the parent company of Yandex Group, is registered in the Netherlands.
-Volozh, who holds 48.41% of the voting rights in the company, holds a number of passports, including a Russian one.
+Chief Executive Arkady Volozh, who holds 48.41% of the voting rights in the company, holds a number of passports, including a Russian one.

 ($1 = 63.8400 roubles)